hoanganh1999/CourseWork2021-SecondTerm/LearningJournal.md

 ## 18/4/2021
-Today I made an attemp to instantiate a particle effect whenever a bullet touched the target object.
+Today I attempted to instantiate a particle effect whenever a bullet touched the target object.
 I did this by making a HitTarget function and in this function I added GameObject effectIns = (GameObject)Instantiate(impactEffect, transform.position, transform.rotation); to make this work.

     void HitTarget()
     {